Spacepineapple/Horiseon-landing-page-refactor-challenge/README.md

 ## Usage <a id="usage"></a>

 To use the files within this repository, first download the repository and then open the index.html file in any browser.
-On opening the page, it should render as follows:

-![Screenshot of upper portion of page with header, nav bar and large image](./starter/assets/images/upper-screenshot.png)
-![Screenshot of lower portion of page with main content including article and aside](./starter/assets/images/lower-screenshot.png)

 Please note that due to the use of the object-fit and object-fit CSS properties, this page is unlikely to render correctly in Internet Explorer and for this